hosseinoliabak/cisco/Switching/09_3_fhrp.md

 SW1(config)#<b>interface vlan 20</b>
 SW1(config-if)#<b>standby 20 authentication md5 key-chain CHAIN-HSRP-20</b></pre>

+* **Note taht**
+  * HSRP and STP do NOT have any negotiation with each other, so to increase the performance, you have to design the HSTP Active to be STP root bridge as well
+  * HSRP version 1 is the default version
+  * the identifier is not the HSRP group; it is the Virtual IP address
+  * If the priorities are the same, the switch with higher SVI IP becomes active
+  * HSRP has 5 states: Initial, listen, speak, standby and active.
+    * **Initial:** This is the beginning state.
+It indicates HSRP is not running.
+It happens when the configuration changes or the interface is first turned on
+    * **Learn:** The router has not determined the virtual IP address and has not yet seen an authenticated hello message from the active router.
+In this state, the router still waits to hear from the active router
+    * **Listen:** The router knows both IP and MAC address of the virtual router but it is not the active or standby router.
+For example, if there are 3 routers in HSRP group, the router which is not in active or standby state will remain in listen state.
+    * **Speak:** The router sends periodic HSRP hellos and participates in the election of the active or standby router.
+    * **Standby:** In this state, the router monitors hellos from the active router and it will take the active state when the current active router fails (no packets heard from active router)
+    * **Active:** The router forwards packets that are sent to the HSRP group.
+The router also sends periodic hello messages
+### HSRP Version 2
+  * Supports 4096 group numbers
+  * Virtual MAC address of 0000.0C9F.FXXX (XXX: HSRP group in hexadecimal)
+  * Hello packets are sent to multicast address 224.0.0.102
+  * Is configured by`(config-if)# standby version 2
+`

 ## Virtual Router Redundancy Protocol (VRRP)
 * VRRP i an open standard protocol defined in RFC 3768
 * Virtual MAC: 0000.5e00.01xx (xx is the group number isn hexadecimal format)